rlane/Oort-legacy/README.md

 be changed by editing this file, but adding new ships requires adding corresponding code in the renderer.

+- Carrier: Large ship with huge energy and reaction mass reserves.
+Accelerates very slowly.
+No guns besides a point-defense laser, but can spawn fighters, torpedos, and missiles.

+- Assault frigate: Medium-sized ship with a powerful main gun and point-defense laser.
+Can spawn missiles.
+Effective against carriers, frigates, or small groups of fighters.

+- Ion cannon frigate: Medium-size ship with a very powerful beam weapon.
+The beam can only shoot straight ahead, so this ship is not effective against fighters or fast-moving frigates.

+- Fighter: Small, highly manueverable ship.
+Has a 144 degree coverage main gun and can spawn missiles.
+Effective against fighters, and in groups can destroy larger ships.

+- Missile: Extremely manueverable and carries a small warhead.
+Easily destroyed by point-defense lasers.

+- Torpedo: Slower, heavily armored missile.
+Carries a large warhead and can survive defensive lasers.

 #### Energy

 Every ship has an energy supply with a certain recharge rate and a limited